-The Business Services Team is comprised of representatives from all One-Stop partners within the WorkSource system.
-This team works together to increase business engagement, expand outreach efforts, and assist employers in accessing a qualified applicant pool to meet their workforce demands.
+The Business Services Team is comprised of representatives from One-Stop partners within the WorkSource system and Tri City (TC) Futures.
+This team works together to increase business engagement, expand outreach efforts, and ensure employers can access a qualified applicant pool to meet their workforce demands.
 Representation from partners ensures communication and coordination of services for employers, the sharing of information among partner programs, and encourages discussions that affect strategies for employer outreach.

-Subrecipient shall participate in quarterly Business Services Team workgroups to serve employers through a coordinated business services plan including:
+Subrecipient shall serve employers through a coordinated business services plan, including:

-- Keep up-to-date with local industry sectors and help develop the skilled talent needed by regional industry clusters to fill in-demand occupations; - Gain traction in requesting employers open their doors to provide company tours, job shadows, interviews, job search coaching, internships, and jobs; - Facilitate interactions between employers and customers to meet employer staffing needs and fulfill the customer's goal of family-supporting employment. - Designate a staff member to functionally co-lead the workgroup in partnership with the Employment Security Department (ESD).
+- Keep up-to-date with local industry sectors and help develop the skilled talent needed by regional industry clusters to fill in-demand occupations; - Gain traction in requesting employers to open their doors to provide company tours, job shadows, interviews, job search coaching, internships, and jobs; - Facilitate interactions between employers and customers to meet employer staffing needs and fulfill the customer's goal of family-supporting employment. - Designate a staff member to functionally co-lead the workgroup in partnership with the Employment Security Department (ESD).